kquinsland/hidrate-spark-qi-charging/README.md

     > **Warning**
     > Use no more solder than is necessary.
 The [pogo pins](https://en.wikipedia.org/wiki/Pogo_pin) in the 'top' of the sensor puck are assuming a flat surface and excessive solder on these pads could result in the pins being forced out of alignment which might cause them to short out!

 - [ ] Do one final test: place the sensor puck with the WCRA on a Qi charge pad and either measure the voltage at the two soldered points and/or verify that the green LEDs come on.
 Assuming that ~5V is present and the green LEDs come on, re-attach the 'top' of the sensor puck.
 Congrats on making it this far!

 ## Finish

+- [ ] Use a bubble level to check the top of the sensor puck.
+You can adjust how level the puck top is by rotating the three screws by fractions of a turn.
+You can also adjust the screws holding various components of the sensor puck to the load-cell if needed.

-You will absolutely need to re-calibrate your water bottle after doing this modification.
+- [ ] You will absolutely need to re-calibrate your water bottle after doing this modification.

+- [ ] Share your modification results!
+If you happen to pull this off, [please let me](https://github.com/kquinsland/hidrate-spark-qi-charging/discussions) know how well it's working out!

+## License

+Unless otherwise explicitly mentioned, everything in this repo is licensed under [CC NCSA 4.0 license terms](https://creativecommons.org/licenses/by-nc-sa/4.0/) as explained in the [LICENSE.md](LICENSE.md) file.
+In short:

+- Modifications need to be attributed back to me / this repo.
+Your modifications must also be distributed under the CC NCSA 4.0 license terms.
+- No commercial use permitted